Razzano/Vivaldi_Custom/README.md

 14. Options Menu item discriptions are displayed in tooltip for each.

 NOTE:<br>
-If Vivaldi App install path is NOT your user profile folder or C:\Program Files folder, the Install.bat and Uninstall.bat files need to be edited.
+If Vivaldi App install path is NOT your Users folder or C:\Program Files folder, the Install.bat and Uninstall.bat files need to be edited.

 <img src="https://github.com/Razzano/Images/blob/master/VivaldiCustom.png"/>